lemeigh/webop2/README.md

 # Website Optimization

 Included are my attempts to improve the performance of the portfolio and pizza sites.
-Just download the whole file and open index.html in your browser!
+To view - download all files.
+The portfolio is index.html and the pizzaria page is pizza.html.

 #### Changes I Made